Skip to main content

 info

 If you prefer to use Amazon Elastic Container Registry (ECR) instead of the default in-cluster Zot registry, refer to the ECR Configuration guide.
-You can also switch from Zot to ECR after installation.
+To move an existing installation off Zot, refer to Switch from Zot to ECR After Installation.

 The Zot chart often defaults to ephemeral storage when persistence is not enabled; the bundled PaletteAI values.yaml may override that for your release (from v1.1.0, persistence is on by default).
 Confirm zot.persistence in your Helm values.
 If you are on ephemeral storage or plan for production durability, enable persistent storage during initial installation.
 Refer to Migrate Zot Registry to Persistent Storage for configuration and migration steps.